Osedea/angular-osd-form/README.md

 <osd-error error-type="email" msg="Email must be valid"></osd-error>
 ```

-If a validator is given the error-type is not required:
+If a validator is given, the error-type is not required:

 ```js
 <osd-error validator="userCtrl.passwordsMatchValidator()" msg="Passwords do not match"></osd-error>